 Am I eligible to apply for accommodation?

 As long as you will be a full-time first-year student and have made Winchester your firm choice (either through UCAS or directly with us), then you are eligible to apply.
-The application deadline is 31st May 2018.
+The application deadline for guaranteed accommodation is 31st May 2018.
 You are still able to apply after this date and we will do our best to find you university accommodation and, should we not be able to offer you a room, provide you with information to search for accommodation privately.

 I have chosen Winchester as my insurance choice, can I apply?

 You are only eligible to apply for accommodation if you have made Winchester your firm first choice.
 Once results have been issued in August and you know you are coming to Winchester, check our website or contact Student Housing Services to find out what you need to do next.

 If we are not able to offer you a room in University housing, we will provide information and advice about finding accommodation off-campus and have set up Facebook pages and contact lists to keep you in touch with other new students.
 We are also able to provide you with access to available properties and rooms via our Winchester student pad website.
 You are able to apply to be placed on a waiting list for University accommodation (on or off campus) as it comes up throughout the first term.

 Applications for 2018/19 will be open in December 2017.
 Please see the How to Apply page for more details.
 You will only be able to do this once you have accepted Winchester as your firm choice and hold either a conditional or unconditional offer.
 You will need your 7 digit Winchester ID Number which can be found on your correspondence from the University (sometimes referred to as your ‘username’).
 Contact us if you’re not sure.
 You will also need to enter an email address, make sure that you use an address that you will have access to in September (some school or college email accounts close down in August).

 You will receive an email to confirm your account has been created and then a further email once your application is complete.